 Stockholders and interested parties may communicate with the board of directors or any individual director by sending a letter to Saga Communications, Inc., 73 Kercheval Ave., Grosse Pointe Farms, Michigan 48236, Attn: Presiding Director (or any individual director).
-The Chief Financial Officer or the corporate Secretary will receive the correspondence and forward it to the presiding director or to any individual director or directors to whom the communication is directed.
-The Chief Financial Officer and the corporate Secretary are authorized to review, sort and summarize all communications received prior to their presentation to the presiding director or to whichever director(s) the communication is addressed.
+The Chief Financial Officer or the corporate Secretary will receive the correspondence and forward it to the presiding director, to the non-management directors or to any individual director or directors to whom the communication is directed.
+The Chief Financial Officer and the corporate Secretary are authorized to review, sort and summarize all communications received prior to their presentation to the presiding director or to whichever director(s) or group of directors the communication is addressed.
 If such communications are not a proper matter for board attention, such individuals are authorized to direct such communication to the appropriate department.
 For example, stockholder requests for materials or information will be directed to investor relations personnel.